gorkhali125/image-processing-algorithms/README.md

 Sharpening is another type of masking which is used to enhance any image such that edges are highlighted and fine details of image is seen.

-Go to the'sharpening_masking' directory and run:
+Go to the 'sharpening_masking' directory and run it.
+To change the filter, change the 'matrix_size' value in the code.
 ```
 python3 sharpening_masking.py
 ```